-In the winter, a crew of 16 plow operators and 6 road supervisors monitor and clear the roads in Cape Breton Highlands National Park.
-We have 4 snow plows, 4 salt trucks and 1 snow blower that cover about 100 km of challenging mountainous terrain.
+In the winter, a crew of plow operators and road supervisors monitor and clear the roads in Cape Breton Highlands National Park.
+We have a variety of snow plows, salt trucks and a snow blower that cover about 100 km of challenging mountainous terrain.

 Our experienced crews work in very challenging conditions to keep roads in the national park as clear and safe as possible.

 Here's what we do to maintain roads in winter:

 - We start salting at the beginning of a storm, during and after as required.
 We salt to achieve a bare centre line.

 - Plowing often starts as soon as there is enough snow on the ground to plow.

 - Crews are regularly scheduled to cover 20 hours per day from 4:30 a.m. to 12:30 a.m.